michael2012z/BitBible/markdown/JPS/files/Gen.md

 28. And it came to pass, when she travailed, that one put out a hand; and the midwife took and bound upon his hand a scarlet thread, saying: 'This came out first.'

 29. And it came to pass, as he drew back his hand, that, behold his brother came out; and she said: 'Wherefore hast thou made a breach for thyself?'
-Therefore his name was called Perez.That is, A breach.
+Therefore his name was called Perez.

 30. And afterward came out his brother, that had the scarlet thread upon his hand; and his name was called Zerah.